fursham-h/factR/README.md

 ## Features
 * Core features
   1. Constructs coding (CDS) information for each transcript entry using a reference annotation as guide
-  2. Analyzes coding transcripts for protein-coding features
+  2. Predict protein domains on coding transcripts
-  3. Scans coding transcripts for NMD-inducing features
+  3. Predict sensitivity of coding transcripts to NMD
   4. Reanalyzes coding transcripts for upstream and overlapping ORFs
   5. Compare and classify alternative segments between transcripts
 * Supporting features